If you have additional questions or concerns about your camper’s medical care, email us at email@example.com

 What about melatonin?

 You can send it, but two important things to note.
 Your camper will be going hard all. day. long.
 So the likelihood of them needing something to help them fall asleep is low.
-In addition, by law we must follow the dosage directions on all medicines (including melatonin), unless we have a doctor’s note stating otherwise.
+In addition, by law we must follow the dosage directions on all medicines (including melatonin).
+If the directions state that they cannot be given to children, we cannot give the child that melatonin.

 How do I get my meds back?